 Your student ID card is vital to "doing business" on the campus.
-It must be presented when cashing checks; using the library, health center, or IM; purchasing tickets at student rates, and for other services.
+It must be presented when cashing checks; using the library, health center, or IM; making purchases at student rates; and for other services.
+ID cards are used for five years and will be validated for each term you enroll.